-Howard Schultz explains about his humble upbringing.
-His father was a blue collar delivery worker and when he fell and broke hip and ankle he was simply sent home.
+His father was a blue-collar delivery worker and when he fell and broke his hip and ankle he was simply sent home.

 No health care coverage, no severance payment, no nothing.

-He deeply believe people deserved better than that.
+He deeply believed that people deserved better than that.

 And he wanted to build that kind of company that his father never got the chance to work for.

 And to build such a company, one needs intent, process, and heart.